paul-enascut/Game-of-Life/README.md

 # Game of Life
-Implementation of the well-known Game Of Life game, made with vanilla Java Script
+Custom-tailored implementation of the well-known "Game Of Life" game, made with vanilla Java Script, supporting OOP

 https://paul-enascut.github.io/Game-of-Life